 Parents apply for admission to the LA where their child lives.
 For children who live in the Cornwall Council area, applications are made at https://Cornwall.cloud.servelec-synergy.com/SynergyWeb/Parents/default.aspx.
 A hard copy of the common application form is available on request from the LA.
-Every LA provides its own application forms. <a href="https://www.who.ever.com/who.eve
+Every LA provides its own application forms.
+Whichever LA receives it, details of an application naming this school will be forwarded to Cornwall to be managed under Cornwall's admission arrangements.

-Our admission authority is responsible for ranking1 all applications against our oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+Our admission authority is responsible for ranking all applications against our oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
 Normal round offers are sent by the LA where the child lives on behalf of the school.